ProAngular/ngx-gist/README.md

 ### Displaying a basic code snippet (without a remote gist)

 These are not fetched from GitHub and are brought in elsewhere from your application (seperate HTTP request, or statically for example).
 With this method you can display code snippets without having to create a remote gist.
-Also, please notice here that no "Open Gist on GitHub" link will display as well.
+You can easily create a new code snippet/gist object using `NgxGist.create({ ... })`.
+Note: no "Open Gist on GitHub" link will display.
 ```html
 <ngx-gist [gist]="localGistObject"></ngx-gist>
 ```